Terminally ill Palestinian prisoner dies after 38 years in Israeli custody - KESQ

 The Commission and the Palestinian Prisoners Society, based in the Israeli-occupied West Bank, said in a statement that during his detention, Daqqa “faced the policies of torture, assault, deprivation and isolation, in addition to successive medical crimes.”

-CNN has reached out to Israel Prison Service for comment on the allegations.
+CNN has reached out to the Israel Prison Service for comment on the allegations.

 Rare form of cancer